link422/F24_Team3_TennisBallCollector/Reports/Conceptual Design.md

  - Expectation: While the Entire system is running the vibration system shall also run and help with disrupting the collection of balls

-## Flowchart

-  For all subsystems, formulate detailed "shall" statements.
-Ensure these statements are comprehensive enough so that an engineer who is unfamiliar with your project can design the subsystem based on your specifications.
-Assume the role of the customer in this context to provide clear and precise requirements.

 # Ethical, Professional, and Standards Considerations